zuixjs/zkit/source/content/components/zx-playground/index.md

 ---

-The *Playground* component is an online editor for creating and testing components.
+The *Playground* is a client-side editor for creating and testing web components.
-It features error reporting, component's live preview and download.
+It features error reporting, live preview and download of created components that can be then added to your page by just importing the component module.
+No dependencies, no extra tools required!

 It also allows to load any existing component by adding to the URL of the page hosting the *playground* a `#` followed by the path of the component to be loaded.
 Either relative or absolute URL can be provided even if pointing to a component located on a different server.